Published October 14, 2022 • 5 minute read

-Businesses often require workers to hold relevant insurance policies to shield against costly claims, but to ensure the coverage meets contractual obligations, you’ll need a valid certificate of insurance (COI).
-This document verifies that a policy is in place, and details specific parameters, such as coverage type, limits, endorsements, and dates.
+Businesses often require third parties to hold insurance policies to cover costly claims, but to ensure the coverage meets contractual obligations, you’ll need a valid certificate of insurance (COI).
+This document verifies a policy is in place and details specific parameters, such as coverage type, limits, endorsements, and dates.

-Who Do I Contact to Request a COI?
+Who Do I Contact to Request a Certificate of Insurance?

 Your Third-Party Contractor

-How Do I Write a Letter Requesting a COI?
+How Do I Write a Letter Requesting a Certificate of Insurance?

 If insurance coverage is dictated clearly within the contract, experienced contractors may automatically provide a COI.
 However, others may need a nudge.
-Writing a formal letter asking for a COI can give them the push necessary to help shore up your liability protection.
+Writing a formal letter requesting a COI gives them the necessary push to begin the process.

 These tips will help you craft an effective request:

 By making the document more formal, you set a professional tone that signals to contractors they should read the letter carefully.